QuantEcon/lecture-source-jl/source/rst/getting_started_julia/julia_essentials.rst

     f(x) = x^2
     @show expectation(f, d);  # E(f(x))

-Another example is for a function that returns a closure itself
+Another example is for a function that returns a closure itself.

 .. code-block:: julia